 Item Description Roaming State Configure the use of SIM cards based on roaming.
 This roaming feature has to be activated for the SIM card on which it is enabled! not applicable - It is possible to use the SIM card everywhere. home network only - Only use the SIM card if roaming is not detected.
 Data Limit State Configure the use of SIM cards based on the Data Limit set above: not applicable - It is possible to use the SIM regardless of the limit. not exceeded - Use the SIM card only if the Data Limit (set above) has not been exceeded.
 BIN0 State Configure the use of SIM cards based on binary input 0 state: not applicable - It is possible to use the SIM regardless of BIN0 state. on - Only use the SIM card if the BIN0 state is logical 0 - voltage present. off - Only use the SIM card if the BIN0 state is logical 1 - no voltage.
+BIN1 State Configure the use of SIM cards based on binary input 1 state: not applicable - It is possible to use the SIM regardless of BIN1 state. on - Only use the SIM card if the BIN1 state is logical 0 - voltage present. off - Only use the SIM card if the BIN1 state is logical 1 - no voltage.

-Table 23: Switch between SIM cards configuration
+Table 24: Switch between SIM cards configuration